larriant/larriant.github.io/_posts/2016-07-04-loveoflife.md

 ---

 ## Introduction
++ Why a Philosophy of Life?
++ Pain vs Suffering - Truth vs Interpretation
++ Applied to many areas of human life.

 In the last few years I have been developing a Philosophy of Life that I want to outline today.

+## The Choice
+For a while I have been thinking that there is a big gap between the truth of how the world is and our emotional reaction t1o it.
+We cannot change the nature of the world we live in.
+But we can change the meaning that we ascribe to the events One example of this mindset I discovered was Viktor Frankl's experiences in the Auschwitz concentration camp during the Holocaust.
+In his book, "Man's Search for Meaning", he recounts how he was able to overcome the trauma of the Holocaust by changing his response to the world that he was presented with.

+>“Between stimulus and response there is a space.
+In that space is our power to choose our response.
+In our response lies our growth and our freedom.” —Viktor Frankl

+One example of this is the difference between Pain and Suffering.
+Pain is the bodies response to a negative stimulus through the central nervous system.
+It is a message that says "Your foot's broken.
+Stop Walking!".
+Suffering, on the other hand, is the meaning that we attribute to the pain.
+It is the emotional response to pain.
+How we rationalise it.
+Thoughts such as "Why me?", "Life is so unfair!" or "This sucks".
+But actually it goes further than this.
+Attempts at using this methodology to help people with chronic pain have uncovered a connection between pain and suffering.
+They seem to work in a cycle.
+Suffering can actually increase the physical pain felt by the patient.
+Which can then increase the suffering and so on.

+In this essay, I'm going to apply this idea of the seperation between the reality of the world and the maps we have of it to serveral areas where I think people go astray in there thinking about the big issues of life.

 But what exactly is a Philosophy of Life?